 Delegated Voting and Gasless Signatures

-Most token holders won't vote directly — gas is expensive, process is complex.
+Most token holders won't vote directly — gas is expensive, the process is complex.
 Solutions:

 Delegation: holder delegates voting power to another address (delegate).
-Delegate votes on behalf of multiple holders.
-Used in Compound, Uniswap.
+The delegate votes on behalf of multiple holders.
+Used by Compound, Uniswap.

-EIP-712 gasless vote: castVoteBySig() allows signing vote off-chain (via Snapshot or Tally) and submitting on-chain through relayer.
-User doesn't pay gas.
+EIP-712 gasless vote: castVoteBySig() allows signing a vote off-chain (via Snapshot or Tally) and sending it on-chain through a relayer.
+The user does not pay gas.

 // Voting via signature — relayer pays gas